 Audit reporting occurs in multiple stages beginning at the conclusion of audit field work.
-As previously mentioned, auditors first share audit results with the sponsoring organization at the Exit Conference via the preliminary draft report.
-However, the findings in this preliminary draft report are subject to additional review and evaluation after all supplemental documentation has been received and evaluated, at which point classification occurs.
-Additional key milestones and processes within Phase III are summarized below in detail.
+As previously mentioned, auditors first share audit results with the sponsoring organization at the exit conference via the preliminary draft report.
+However, the findings in this preliminary draft report are subject to additional review and evaluation after all supporting documentation has been received and evaluated, at which point classification occurs.
+Key milestones within Phase III include:

-Condition Classification and Audit Scoring - Upon receipt of all audit documentation, the auditors will meet with Program Audit Consistency Teams (PACTs) for each program area included in the audit.
+Condition Classification and Audit Scoring - Upon receipt of all audit documentation, auditors meet with Program Audit Consistency Teams (PACTs) for each program area included in the audit.
 PACTs serve as the subject matter experts on programs and audit policy, and ensure consistency in classification of audit conditions across all audits in accordance with the following definitions:

 Immediate Corrective Action Required (ICAR) - If CMS identifies systemic deficiencies during an audit that are so severe that they require immediate correction, the sponsoring organization is cited an ICAR.
-Identified issues of this nature would be limited to situations where the condition resulted in an enrollee's lack of access to medications and/or services, or posed an immediate threat to an enrollee's health and safety4.
+Identified issues of this nature would be limited to situations where the condition resulted in an enrollee's lack of access to medications and/or services, or posed an immediate threat to an enrollee's health and safety.
 The ICAR counts as two points in the audit scoring methodology.